svenfuchs/gem-release/README.md

 ### Description

-Bumps the version number defined in lib/[gem_name]/version.rb to a given, specific version number, or to the next major, minor, patch, or pre-release level.
+Bumps the version number defined in lib/[gem_name]/version.rb to a given, specific version number, or to the next epoch, major, minor, patch, or pre-release level.

 Optionally it pushes to the origin repository.
 Also, optionally it invokes the `gem tag` and/or `gem release` command.